Watch Firefly Aerospace's Alpha rocket launch tonight for 1st time in 10 months

 "Flight 7 will test and validate key systems ahead of Firefly’s Block II configuration upgrade on Flight 8 that's designed to enhance reliability and manufacturability across the vehicle," Firefly wrote in the mission description.
 "The Block II configuration includes a 7-foot increase to Alpha’s length, consolidated batteries and avionics built in house, an enhanced thermal protection system and stronger carbon composite structures built with automated machinery."

-"Stairway to Seven" will launch just a day before a big anniversary for Firefly: On March 2, 2025, the company's robotic Blue Ghost lunar lander touched down on the moon.
+"Stairway to Seven" will launch just over a week after a big anniversary for Firefly: On March 2, 2025, the company's robotic Blue Ghost lunar lander touched down on the moon.
 Blue Ghost operated nominally for two weeks thereafter as planned, becoming the first private spacecraft ever to complete a lunar surface mission.

 Michael Wall is a Senior Space Writer with Space.com and joined the team in 2010.
 He primarily covers exoplanets, spaceflight and military space, but has been known to dabble in the space art beat.
 His book about the search for alien life, "Out There," was published on Nov.
 13, 2018.
 Before becoming a science writer, Michael worked as a herpetologist and wildlife biologist.
 He has a Ph.D. in evolutionary biology from the University of Sydney, Australia, a bachelor's degree from the University of Arizona, and a graduate certificate in science writing from the University of California, Santa Cruz.
 To find out what his latest project is, you can follow Michael on Twitter.